ApiValley/ApiFlows-Docs/References/ReferenceNodeREDNodes.md

 ![ApiFlows metric node](../images/MetricNode.png)

 ```
-This node is used create and feed metrics.
-Metrics are collected, aggregated and made available in a grafana tenant at the following address : https://grafana.apivalley.org
+This node is used to create and feed metrics.
+Metrics are collected, aggregated and made available in a grafana tenant .
-The node appears in palette in category ApiFlows  under the name ApiFlows wire-in.
+The node appears in palette in category ApiFlows  under the name ApiFlows metric.
 ```

 Five parameters :